YWenxi/think-with-images-through-self-calling/README.md

 ![infograph](./assets/infograph.png)

+### Updates:

+- **[12/14/2025]:** Updated an example cookbook to be compatible with the Qwen2.5-VL model in [eval/qwen_agent_cookbook](./eval/qwen_agent_cookbook.ipynb).
+With only minor modifications, the same setup can be adapted to Qwen3-VL or other models using OpenAI-compatible APIs.
+Evaluation scripts have also been updated.

+---

 ## Introduction

 - **Motivation:** Vanilla Thinking with Images paradigms typically use an interleaved Multimodal CoT (iMCoT).
 It is a powerful but inefficient and difficult paradigm to incentivize as it requires LLMs to reason across modalities.